SABMIS: Sparse approximation based blind multi-image steganography scheme: Experimental Results

 We take $M$ = $1069156$, $C_1 = (0.01\times255)^2$, and $C_2 = (0.03\times255)^2$ based upon the recommendations from \citep{SSIM, SSIM2}.
 The value of the MSSIM index lies between $0$ and~$1$, where the value $0$ indicates that there is no structural similarity between the cover image and the corresponding stego-image, and the value $1$ indicates that the images are identical.}

 \paragraph{\textbf{Normalized Cross-Correlation (NCC) Coefficient:}} {This metric measures the amount of correlation between two images \citep{NC}.
-The NCC coefficient between the cover image $I$ and the stego-image $SI$ is given as \begin{linenomath*}
+The NCC coefficient between the cover image $CI$ and the stego-image $SI$ is given as \begin{linenomath*}

-\end{linenomath*} where $r1$ and $r2$ represent the row and column numbers of the image (for us either cover or stego), respectively, and $I(i,j)$ and $SI(i,j)$ represent the pixel values of the cover image and the stego-image, respectively.
-The NCC coefficient value of $1$ indicates that the cover image and the stego-image are highly correlated while a value of $0$ indicates that the two are not correlated. }
+\end{linenomath*} where $r1$ and $r2$ represent the row and column numbers of the image (for us either cover or stego), respectively, and $CI(i,j)$ and $SI(i,j)$ represent the pixel values of the cover image and the stego-image, respectively.
+The NCC coefficient value of $0$ indicates that the cover image and the stego-image are not correlated while a value of $1$ indicates that the two are highly correlated.}

 \paragraph{\textbf{Entropy:}} In general, entropy is defined as the measure of average uncertainty of a random variable.
 In the context of an image, it is a statistical measure of randomness that can be used to characterize the texture of the image \citep{Gonzalez}.
 For a grayscale image {(either a cover image or a stego-image in our case)}, entropy is given as \begin{linenomath*}